AdobeDocs/analytics-platform.en/help/guided-analysis/faq.md

 ---
 # Guided analysis FAQ

-Frequently asked questions around guided analysis.
+Frequently asked questions for guided analysis.

 +++**Does my organization have access to guided analysis?**